cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 allowPrivilegedContainer: false
 ```

-To request a given privilege, you need to pass the following parameter in your Deployment for a container or all containers in the pod as followed:
+To obtain a certain privilege, you need to include the following parameter in your deployment for a container or all containers in the pod, as follows.

 ```yaml
 kind: Deployment